ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Download
 ++++++++
-To download the Python package from the `PyAnsys PyPI`_, use the following:
+You download a Python package from `PyAnsys PyPI`_, with:

 .. code::